SuGold/SuGold.github.io/THM Writeups/RedTeamFirewalls/README.md

 A default SYN scan holds `0` bytes in its data field.

 > Approximately, how many packets do you expect Nmap to send when running the command ```nmap -sS -F MACHINE_IP```?
 Approximate to the nearest 100, such as 100, 200, 300, etc.
+The answer is `200` packets. -F Scans the top 100 ports and each port is expected to recieve 2 SYN packets.